Fields

 What are the fields for?

-The fields section of the workspace allows the user to manage system fields and custom fields pertaining to the workspace.
+The Fields section of the Workspace allows the user to manage system fields and custom fields pertaining to the workspace.

 In the fields section, you can create, edit or view all system and custom fields that exist in the workspace.